RidwanWaheed/tweet-audits/TRADEOFFS.md

 Without tracking, you might process 100 tweets, hit quota at tweet #50, and watch the rest fail.
 That's frustrating.

-The 1000 requests per day limit is the real constraint for large archives.
-Processing 1000 tweets takes about 16 hours with batch delays, so multi-day jobs are common for very large archives.
+The 1000 requests per day limit is the real constraint for very large archives.
+At 15 RPM, processing the full 1000-request daily quota takes just over an hour.
+However, if you have 10,000+ tweets to audit, you're looking at multi-day jobs spanning the quota reset cycle.
 Quota tracking isn't optional — it's essential.

 I chose JSON because:
 - It persists across restarts (unlike in-memory)